alganet/neutrino/README.md

 # neutrino

-`neutrino` is a single-file, cross-platform launcher that opens a native desktop window containing a web page.
+`neutrino` is a single-file, cross-platform desktop launcher that opens a native window containing a web page.

+It uses one polyglot entrypoint (`webview.cmd`) that runs on Windows, Linux, and macOS with no dependencies beyond what each OS provides.

 <table align="center"><tr>
 <td><img width=300 src=assets/macos-screenshot.png></td>